leeboardtools/mimon/UIDesignNotes.md

         - Menu actions for moving a child account up or down in its sibling list.
             - Not enabled if displayed alphabetically

+        - Add a balances as-of date, which could be one of the various date options such as:
+            - specific date
+            - last month
+            - last year

     - Account Register